denten-books/plain-text/2-surface.md

 and interpretation.
 Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the hard drive and the screen.
-Where print is flat, computed text resides at several levels and along multiple dimensions [@halyes code is flat].
+Where print is flat, computed text resides at several levels and along multiple dimensions.[^ln2-hayles]

 How did this multiplicity come to be?
 And what effect does it have on the life of the mind?
-The purpose of this chapter is to open space between the visible sign and the archived inscription.
+The purpose of this chapter is to make visible the gap between projected sign and archived inscription.
 The structure of textual artifacts---from a simple leaflet to a novel in multiple volumes---has remained remarkably stable since the invention of movable type.
 One rarely finds a sentence that spans several paragraphs, for example.
 Nor would a contemporary reader expect to find pages of different length in the same tome.
 Long-standing historical conventions guide the production of printed text.
 Semantic and decorative units on a page exist within a strict hierarchy, so familiar to us as to become almost invisible.
 No book of serious non-fiction will be typeset in cursive font, for example.
 But unless something out of the ordinary attracts attention, the reader will tend to gloss the "inconsequential" details of formatting in favor of content.
 The material contexts of a well designed book fade from view during reading.

 For a few decades after the advent of magnetic storage media but before screen technology, the outward shape of the sign disappeared altogether.
 It is